biril/mp3-parser/README.md

 [![NPM version](https://badge.fury.io/js/mp3-parser.png)](http://badge.fury.io/js/mp3-parser)

-Locate and read individual mp3 frames as well as ID3v2 and Xing/Lame tags.
-For the latter, only a minimal amount of information is parsed - just anough to assert that the read section is indeed an ID3v2 or Xing/Lame tag.
-This will change in future revisions.
+Locate and read mp3 sections: Individual mp3 frames as well as ID3v2 and Xing/Lame tags.
+For each of these sections present within a given mp3 file, mp3 Parser will provide data indicating their presence, their boundaries within the file, as well as any available informative data.
+In the current implementation, the latter is strictly true only for frames as thorough parsing and data-extraction from ID3v2 and Xing/Lame tags is work in progress.
 The primary use case (and raison d'etre) for this initial revision is performing precise cuts at frame / tag boundaries.